 The sensors - when it came to developing the technology, we used Elon Musk-esque strategies of examining the base economics of a problem and solution, and hypothesized, tested, and developed a solution that could do the same thing, or better, for a fraction of the price.
-Principles remarkably similar to my own process.
+Elon's principles are remarkably similar to my own process of Logical Reframing.

-When examining the first-principles of a Space Ship, in other words, taking a step back and breaking down the operations to their base levels, Elon realised that materials only comprised 2% of the cost of a spaceship.
-That development, management and other factors increased price.
-And also that a large portion of the costs incurred could be saved by making essential components of a space ship reusable.
+When examining the first-principles of a Space Ship, in other words, taking a step back and breaking down the operations to their base levels, Elon realised that materials only comprised 2% of the cost of a spaceship, and that development, management and other factors increased price.
+But a large portion of the costs incurred could be saved by making essential components of a space ship reusable.